salesforce/apex-mockery/README.md

 ##### Global throws

-It can be configured to throw a specific exception, whatever the parameter received
+Configure it to throw a specific exception, whatever the parameter received

 ```java
 // Arrange